-This paper was primarily based on treating all rules equally but as show by the Pareto Analysis some of the Rules particularly for instance Rule 19 is more challenging and hence further work as demonstrated by Case 4 above is recommended.
-Also it is of paramount importance to consider a more than one rule applies.
-The latter cases more complex and require a new project.
-It is hoped that EU will support funding a new ACTs project which more complex rules and where multi-rules apply could receive the same treatment as was the case in Project ACTs.
+This paper was primarily based on treating all rules equally but as shown by the Pareto Analysis some of the Rules particularly for instance Rule 19 is more challenging and hence further work as demonstrated by Case 4 above is recommended.
+Also it is of paramount importance to consider scenarios where more than one rule applies.
+The latter cases are more complex and require a new project.
+It is hoped that the EU will support funding of a new ACTs project which will explain more complex rules and scenarios where multi-rules apply.